-I had to forgive myself for drinking to the point where I was regularly putting my safety and well-being at risk.
+I had to forgive myself for drinking to the point that I was regularly putting my safety and well-being at risk.

-What I did not have to forgive myself for, though, was having the courage to move on in the first place.
-I thank God everyday that I have always had the courage to choose me in all the times that a man did not.
+What I did not have to forgive myself for was having the courage to move on in the first place.
+I am so grateful that I have always had the courage to choose me in all the times that a man did not.

 Even so, it’s scary as hell to realize that you were wrong about someone or something.
-And then you’re moving forward with this sense of failure, loneliness, and ugh… the realization that you could be wrong like this again in the future.
+And then you’re moving forward with this sense of failure, loneliness, the realization that you could be wrong like this again in the future.
 You enter this new state of vulnerability and go out into the unknown.
-As if that’s not terrifying enough, people will, undoubtedly, force their opinion about how/when you’re choosing to move on.
-Fuck that.
-This isn’t about them.

-That being said, when you do make mistakes — because you will — always remind yourself that you deserve to feel whole again.
+So, when you make mistakes — I promise, you will — always remind yourself that you deserve to feel whole again.
 Forgive yourself.
 And most importantly, remind yourself, as often as you need to, that the “right” way to move on from a relationship is whatever YOU decide.